Hold to log

 Done is not a checkbox.
 Logging a day is a press-and-hold — long enough to mean it.
 Release early and nothing counts.
 The streak only moves when your thumb commits.

 Gentle habit apps are too easy to ignore.
 Spurly isn’t.
-Commit to one thing and it texts you daily — Coach, Tough Love, or Bully — written against your record, never repeated.
+Commit to one thing and you get one notification a day, written like a text — Coach, Tough Love, or Bully — against your record, never repeated.
 Hold to log.
-Miss, and you’ll hear about it.
+Miss, and you’ll hear about it.One notification a day.
+Written like a text, against your record.

 Duolingo hooked half a billion people on a streak — for a language they can’t speak a word of.
 The trick works.
 The target’s wrong.